thedivyak/movies-webapp-react-typescript/README.md

 Runs the app in the development mode.<br />
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 Keep the API server running as well for the movie dataset.
-From inside the server directory, run `npm start`
+From inside the server directory, run `npm i` to install dependencies and then run `npm run start`

 ## Notes